 But Nigerians were seeking more than a revamped trade agreement from the Chinese.
 During his visit, President Jonathan emphasized his commitment to leveraging Nigeria’s private sector to drive development, trade, and investment links between the two countries, the investment is key.
 “We want China to invest more in Nigeria,” stated Ngozi Okonjo-Iweala, Nigeria’s finance minister.

 On July 11, during President Jonathan’s visit, China agreed to give Nigeria a $1.1 billion low-interest loan to improve the country’s infrastructure.
 The money will help build roads and airport terminals in four major cities as well as a light-rail line for Abuja, Nigeria’s capital.

-In return for their investment, China can expect more Nigerian oil.
-As part of its energy security policy China wishes to wean itself of crude oil from the Middle East.
+In return for its investment, China can expect more Nigerian oil.
+As part of its energy security policy, China wishes to wean itself off crude oil from the Middle East.
 Nigeria is viewed as an additional source to secure the free flow of the hard commodity.